Box-Of-Hats/beat-saber-song-sharer/readme.md

 Beat saber song sharer lets you import and export your custom beat saber songs that were downloaded from [https://bsaber.com/](https://bsaber.com/).

+## What does it do

+There are 2 scripts provided: One which will **export** all of your custom songs into a single json file and one which will **import** all of the songs in a json file into your beat saber library.

+This makes sharing songs between friends much easier.

 ## Prerequisites

 ### ModAssistant.exe